deutschebank/fluxnova-docs-manual/content/get-started/quick-start/service-task.md

 ## Configure the Service Task

-There are different ways to [execute service tasks](https://docs.flowave.finos.org/manual/latest/reference/bpmn20/tasks/service-task/) using Flowave Platform.
-In this guide, we'll use the external [task pattern](https://docs.flowave.finos.org/manual/latest/user-guide/process-engine/external-tasks/).
+There are different ways to [execute service tasks](https://docs.fluxnova.finos.org/manual/latest/reference/bpmn20/tasks/service-task/) using Fluxnova Platform.
+In this guide, we'll use the external [task pattern](https://docs.fluxnova.finos.org/manual/latest/user-guide/process-engine/external-tasks/).
-Open the Properties Panel within the Flowave Modeler and click on the Service Task you just created.
+Open the Properties Panel within the Fluxnova Modeler and click on the Service Task you just created.
 Change the Implementation to `External` and use `charge-card` as the Topic.

 {{< img src="../img/modeler-step4.png" >}}